 Buying a house is a big event in anyone’s life.
 The next step is to protect your home from any possible disasters.
 Homeowners insurance can do that for you.
 Buying it can protect your finances and help put your worries at ease.

-Standard Homeowners Insurance Policy Coverages
+Standard Homeowners Policy Coverages

-- Personal belongings coverage
+- Personal belongings

-- Liability protection
+- Liability

-- Additional living expenses coverage
+- Additional living expenses

 The most common choice is to buy a policy, such as HO-3, that includes all four types.
 This is because it offers you the most protection from most disasters that life can throw at you.
 A standard home insurance policy will also protect you from any perils unless your insurer says differently.
-A peril is a disaster that could threaten your home at any point.
+A peril is a disaster that could threaten your house at any point.

 Dwelling Coverage

-Coverage for dwellings on your property is part of a homeowners policy.
-Dwelling coverage can help cover any repair or replacement costs for the physical structure of your home or other buildings on your property.
+Dwelling coverage is the part of your homeowners policy that pays for repairs to structures on your property.
+It can pay to fix your home or replacement costs for the physical structure of your house or other buildings.
 Keep in mind that the damage needs to be from a peril that your policy covers.
-These types of perils include disasters such as:

 - Fires